PepeOjeda/Persyst/Assets/Examples/00-Basics/Readme.txt

 To test the basic functionality:

-Enter Play Mode, assign values to the fields of of each BasicsTest through the inspector, and then hit the "Write" button on the GameSaver.
+Enter Play Mode, assign values to the fields of each BasicsTest through the inspector, and then hit the "Write" button on the GameSaver.
 That will create a json file in the Assets folder (you can customize the path when calling the write function through code).

 Now, exit Play Mode.
 The values will reset to nothing (oh no!).